CartoDB/cartodb/doc/API.md

 ## API methods

-The documentation below reflects CartoDB.js for the v3 library versions.
+The documentation below refers to CartoDB.js v3.
 For major changes in the library we will update the documentation here.
-This documentation is meant to help developers find specific methods for using the CartoDB.js library.
+This documentation is meant to help developers find specific methods from the CartoDB.js library.

 ### Visualization